sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language-cli.md

 * `-o,--output <arg>` Location where the output is to be stored.
 No value means output goes to the console.
 * `-l,--log-level <arg>` Set log level, acceptable values are TRACE < DEBUG < INFO < WARN < ERROR < FATAL < OFF.
 No value or unrecognized value results in level DEBUG
 * `-f,--log-file <arg>` Location where the log is to be stored.
 No value means output goes to the console.
+* `-s,--stream` Generate output as stream.

-##### Directory structure
+##### Directory structure (optional)

-The directory with the queryset, documentset, dataset, and configuration files contains three subfolders as follows.
+Optionally, the query may be run in a directory with a queryset and/or documentset and/or dataset specified as follows:

-*The `queryset` subfolder* contains named queries and a configuration file `configuration.ttl` whose typical content is as follows:
+The queryset is specified in a subfolder `queryset` that contains named queries and a configuration file `configuration.ttl` whose typical content is as follows:

 ```
 @prefix lm: <http://jena.hpl.hp.com/2004/08/location-mapping#> .